Borough of Boston: Governance

 Boston Borough Council provides district-level services.
 County-level services are provided by Lincolnshire County Council.
 Much of the borough is covered by civil parishes, which form a third tier of local government.

 Political control

 At the 2023 election, a majority of the seats were won by local party the Boston Independents.
 In July 2025, most of the party's members left to form a new Progressive Independent group, which subsequently formed a coalition with the 20-20 Independent group and the Conservatives to run the council, led by Dale Broughton of the Progressive Independent group, formerly deputy leader of the Boston Independents.
+As of September 2026, all cabinet positions are held by members of the Progressive Independent group, the Conservatives and the Blue Revolution councillor.

 Political control of the council since the 1974 reforms has been as follows: